truenas/middleware/docs/userguide/index.rst

 ^^^^^^^^^^^^^

 The "ZFS Deduplication" option warns that enabling dedup may have drastic performance implications and that compression should be used instead.
-Before checking the "ZFS Deduplication" box, read the section on deduplication in the ZFS Overview section first.
+Before checking the "ZFS Deduplication" box, read the section on deduplication in the `ZFS Overview`_ first.
 This `article <http://constantin.glez.de/blog/2011/07/zfs-dedupe-or-not-dedupe>`_ provides a good description of the value v.s. cost considerations for deduplication.